mailtoharshit/awesome-salesforce/README.md

 * [ForcedotCom Labs](https://github.com/ForceDotComLabs) - Checkout open source and experimental projects from Salesforce Team.
 Get an early access to features that can qualify in feature and contribute your ideas
 * [Salesforce Mobile UI - Polymer Elements for Salesforce] (https://github.com/forcedotcom/mobile-ui-elements) - Mobile UI Elements is a free, open-source Force.com (unsupported) library to simplify the development of mobile apps.
 The library, based on the Google’s Polymer framework, provides the fundamental building blocks for creating HTML5 apps that run well on smartphones and tablets

+## Javascript Libraries for Salesforce
+* [JSForce - JSforce (f.k.a.
+Node-Salesforce) is a isomorphic JavaScript Library utilizing Salesforce's API: It works both in browser and with Node.js.] (https://jsforce.github.io/) - it capsulates the access to various APIs provided by Salesforce in asynchronous JavaScript function calls.Unlike other Salesforce API libraries, it is intended to give integrated interface both server-side and client-side apps, so you don't have to rewrite similar logics with different libraries only for running in different environment.Additionally, it has useful command line interface (CLI) which gives interactive console (REPL), so you can learn the usage without hassle.
+* [ForceSniffer - Device Detection Library for Salesforce] (https://github.com/mailtoharshit/ForceSniffer.Js) - Simplified Library that detect Mobile Devices, Salesforce1 App and other Saleforce Context.

+## UI Libraries for Salesforce
+* [Salesforce Lightning Design System - Office UI library based on Lightning Experience Design Language] (http://www.lightningdesignsystem.com/) - With the Lightning Design System you can build custom applications with a look and feel that is consistent with Salesforce core features — without reverse engineering our styles!
+Simply download our platform-agnostic CSS framework and get started today.
+* [Feather - Google Material Design Mockup for Salesforce] (https://github.com/mailtoharshit/Feather/blob/master/README.md) - Library to showcase, usage of Google MDL on Salesforce

 ## Salesforce Lighting
 * [Awesome Lighting](https://github.com/mailtoharshit/awesome-lighting): Awesome Contents for Salesforce Lightning Framework